SunnyDaye/Productivio/README.md

 I decided to break down this problem in smaller chunks.
 I will work on the custom hook like this:
 1. create a seconds timer hook
 2. create a minutes and seconds timer hook
-3. create a hours, minutes, and seconds timer hook
+3. ~~create a hours, minutes, and seconds timer hook~~ This will be apart of an additional feature.

 I choose this approach so I do not have to focus on the added complexity of working with digits while I initially create the hook.
 ### 2.2.1 Creating a seconds timer